 Once your medical needs are addressed, we can get to work on building your case.
 Medical needs include immediate attention as well as an idea of your long-term care plan.
 But compensation doesn’t just include medical bills.
 It can also cover lost wages, pain, and suffering, and loss of future income.
-Thompson Law personal injury attorneys are here to discuss the details of your accident and determine the best path forward.
+Thompson Law’s Plano 18 wheeler accident lawyers are here to discuss the details of your accident and determine the best path forward.

 The Texas statute of limitations declares that you have two years to file your personal injury claim.
 While that might sound like a long time, the deadline can sneak up and pass you by, making you ineligible for compensation.
-A personal injury lawyer can make sure you file the proper paperwork and meet the crucial deadlines, so you have the best chance at a fair settlement.
+Our Plano 18 wheeler accident lawyers can make sure you file the proper paperwork and meet the crucial deadlines, so you have the best chance at a fair settlement.